themarquisdesheric/amber-health/src/pages/articles/2020-02-10-causes-of-endometriosis.md

 <h3>Environmental Toxins</h3>

-Environmental pollutants or toxins are hypothesized to cause changes to cells that alter cytokines, immune system, endocrine system, and growth factors which could promote endometriosis.
+Environmental pollutants or toxins are hypothesized to cause changes to cells that alter cytokines, the immune system, the endocrine system, and growth factors which could promote endometriosis.
 Chemicals like <a href="https://drbrighten.com/causes-endometriosis-5-natural-treatment-strategies/" target="_blank" rel="noopener noreferrer">dioxins and  polychlorinated biphenyls (PCBs)</a> have been considered to increase this risk but further research is needed to be certain.
 Research <a href="https://www.endometriosis-uk.org/sites/default/files/files/Information/Understanding-endometriosis.pdf" target="_blank" rel="noopener noreferrer">studies</a> have shown that animals develop endometriosis when exposed to high levels of dioxin but this has not been proven in humans.

 <h3>Halban’s Theory of Lymphatic Spread</h3>